dvdblk/Simple-Weather/README.md

 - Displays current weather information in Brno
 - (four)five day forecast
 - Simple and clean day / night design with pull to refresh to get current stats
+- Autolayout was tested only on a physical iPhone 6S, should work on every iPhone though

 ## Visuals